Food Corner

 Therefore I mix everything together and make delicious rice balls.

-Below is how I make Bath Aggala, Bath Guli or Rice Balls using leftover rice.
+Below is how I make Bath Aggala, Bath Guli, or Rice Balls using leftover rice.
 Try this recipe.
-I am sure you and your children will love to taste such a traditional food from Sri Lanka.
+I am sure you and your children will love to taste such traditional food from Sri Lanka.

 And, you can be proud because you don’t waste food!